10 Weeks Pregnant

 - Round ligament pain.
 Don’t be surprised if you start feeling some aches and pains in your abdomen as it stretches to accommodate your growing baby.
 While some moms-to-be don’t really get or notice them, others find these sensations—called round ligament pain—well, downright painful.
 If you’re 10 weeks pregnant with twins, round ligament pain could be even more noticeable.
 Let your OB know if your discomfort is intense or if you’re worried in any way about your 10 weeks pregnant symptoms.

 - Growing breasts.
-Your breasts have probably gotten bigger by week 10 of pregnancy, since they’ve been prepping for breastfeeding for weeks already!
+Your breasts have probably gotten bigger and a bit sore by week 10 of pregnancy, since they’ve been prepping for breastfeeding for weeks already!

 - Morning sickness.
-Nausea and vomiting are pretty common at 10 weeks pregnant.
+Nausea and vomiting are pretty common at 10 weeks pregnant, and of course it’s not always in the morning.
 The good news is, they’ll likely subside soon after you hit the second trimester.

 - Mood swings.
 Changes in your hormones may be to blame for a roller coaster of emotions.

 - Fatigue.
 You’re zapped.
 Here’s why: Not only is your body working really hard to grow baby, but your sleep might be disrupted by some pretty weird dreams.

 - Increased vaginal discharge.
 An increased blood flow to your vagina coupled with an increase in estrogen production could cause more of a clear, odorless discharge called leukorrhea.
 It might seem a little gross, but this substance is simply nature’s way of getting rid of bacteria.
 If it’s colored, tinged with blood, has a foul odor or causes discomfort, however, call your doctor.
 Those could be signs of something else.

 10 Weeks Pregnant Belly

 Your 10 weeks pregnant belly is probably just starting to show.
 That’s because your baby is continuing their rapid growth and so your tummy has started to develop some extra curve.
 You still might not look pregnant to people you meet, but you might need some pants with a stretchy waistband and some loose-fitting tops right around 10 weeks pregnant.